Post Revisited, Reedited, Reworded, Reblogged From May 05th 2018

 But silent speak is no consolation for not actually engaging in conversation and especially in more than one worded syllables.
 I have become crowd shy in the last year, distancing myself from actually speaking to people, friends and family.

-A couple of years ago l used to thoroughly enjoy almost nightly Skype conversations with my World of Warcraft online gaming gang.
+Around four years ago l used to thoroughly enjoy almost nightly Skype conversations with my World of Warcraft online gaming gang.
 I guess thinking back l was guilty of dominating the conversations back then, but only in so far as being able to hold my own with in-depth specialist subjects – for me it was gold making.
-I was one of the lucky few who was a multimillionaire in game, and accruing 50k’s worth of gold in a single day through in game sales.
+I was one of the lucky few who was a multimillionaire in game, and accruing 100k’s worth of gold in a single day through in game sales was not unusual to me.
 And because of this, l had become a sort of guru, knowledgeable to that niche.
 I could speak earnestly and with authority on how to make gold and hopefully my knowledge would help others.

 I was always asking if l was being too intrusive to the conversations or guilty of stealing air time, and perhaps politely they answered that was not the case.
 However, my thoughts were always along the lines of a question no matter how small deserved an properly detailed answer – maybe it was a TMI scenario [too much information] but to answer in a trivial manner or simply award a yes or no, seemed pointless.
 I felt obligated to answer, irrelevant to whether it was too long or even boring.
 But l am terribly verbose in real life as is, so l cannot simply change my stance when talking as indeed when writing.